 Your Super SIM is now ready to be used as the basis for your IoT device’s global cellular connectivity — why not try it out with one of our Quickstart guides?

-- Get Started with Super SIM and the Raspberry Pi Pico: SMS Comms
+- Get Started with Super SIM SMS Commands and the Raspberry Pi Pico

-- Get Started with Super SIM and the Raspberry Pi Pico: Data Comms
+- Get Started with Super SIM IP Commands and the Raspberry Pi

 - Get Started with Super SIM Connection Events

-- Get Started with Super SIM and eSIM Profiles.
+- Get Started with Super SIM eSIM Profiles for eUICC

 To discover how Super SIM works and to understand its behaviors, take a look in the left-hand navigation menu’s Help and Support section, in particular: